topherCantrell/robots-topherBot/README.md

 enough to perfect for our use.

 # Heading

+TODO - REPEAT THIS EXPERIMENT.
+Use the line of LEDs as an indicator of facing north and compare to the compass.

 I tried to mount the compass so that forward for the robot is right down the Y axis.
 Actually, negative on the Y axis because of how the circuit board is laid out.